Let's talk fireplaces and how to create a fireplace accent wall that stands out.

 How to Create a Fireplace Accent Wall that Stands Out

 Creating a fireplace accent wall can seem overwhelming.
-The best thing to do is break it down into small steps and work from there.
+The easiest way to accomplish the task is to break it down into small steps and work from there.
 There is a lot that goes into it but it is so worth it and easier than I thought.
 With drying time it took us about 5 days to complete our fireplace accent wall.

 Tiling the Fireplace

 To begin, I prepped the area by putting OSB down on the hearth and then cement board on the top.
-OSB is stronger than typical plywood and needed to add strength.
+OSB is stronger than typical plywood and it is needed to add strength to my hearth.
 Cement board serves as a backing for the tile.
 After placing the cement board, I put on Schluter - the outside silver edge.
-This product helps to create a nice finishing edge for tile surfaces.
+This product helps to create the perfect way to have a nice finishing edge for tile surfaces.

 I used ready mixed thin set for laying my tile.

-Apply thin set to the back of the tile and place directly on the sheetrock.
+Apply the thin set to the back of the tile and place directly on the sheetrock to have tile surrounding the fireplace.
 Make sure you also use those little spacers in between your tile pieces so that your grout lines will all be spaced evenly.

 Let everything dry for a day and then you are ready for grout.